 Commonly, sexual conflicts and anxieties mirror what is happening in the relationship overall.
 The frequency and quality of a couple’s sex life reflects how emotionally close and connected a couple feels, how assured each partner feels about being valued and loved, and how safe each partner feels about being vulnerable.
 This is also backed by research which shows that the most common cause of disrupted sexual desire or sexual dissatisfaction within a relationship is emotional disconnection or emotional distance.

 Many people assume that once a couple have been together for a while, the fun and excitement of their sex life naturally wanes.
 This is far from accurate.
 Research based on 500 couples in America has shown that the best sex is experienced with couples who have been in committed relationships over 15 years or longer.
 A post we made on our Facebook page that says, “Familiarity does not kill passion.
-The lack of emotional connection and responsiveness does”, over 2,000 women in Melbourne agreed!
+The lack of emotional connection and responsiveness does”, over 2,000 men and women in Melbourne agreed!

 Many couples in fact do not talk to each other when they are not feeling good or when sex is unfulfilling.
 At ARM, our psychologists and counsellors are sensitive and experienced.
 We have helped many couples resolve their sexual issues and difficulties.
 We provide a comprehensive approach to sex therapy for couples as we help with both the sexual issues as well as the relationship issues.
 Give us a call on 0400 999 918 or send us an email for a confidential discussion.